impress-org/google-maps-builder/README.txt

 5. **Settings Panel** - Adjust the various plugin settings using a UI that is built using WordPress' own styles.

 == Changelog ==

+= 1.0.3 =
+* New: New check for multiple Google Maps API calls to ensure more compatibility with themes and plugins which include the same maps API JS.
+If the check detects multiple enqueues a warning appears in the admin panel.
+* Additional Testing: Reviewed WooCommerce and Contact Forms 7 compatibility within WP admin panel
+* Fix: Updated a number of field descriptions to be more clear
+* Fix: Updated readme to be more accurately reflect past development on plugin
+* Removed snazzy.php file since we are using the json file exclusively now

+= 1.0.2 =
+* Remove Maps Shortcode field from non-Google Maps post types. ie Posts and Pages (thanks [@kalenjohnson](https://github.com/WordImpress/google-maps-builder/pull/1) )
+* Fix: Default Menu position conflict with other plugins like WooCommerce and Contact Forms 7
+* Readme.txt - New FAQs, Roadmap content and several formatting and typo fixes
+* Fixed: Bug with Map shortcode field displaying on all single post types Publish metabox rather than just on the maps post type
+* Improved: Moved snazzy JSON data from php file to .json file for more reliable usage across environments; some servers seem to deny any access to php files using wp_remote_fopen()

 = 1.0.1 =
 * New: Added a custom meta field to the Google Map single post screen that outputs the post's shortcode so it's more easily accessible.
 Before you could only access the shortcode via the Google Maps post listing page.